 It should be obvious, but in case it isn’t, the rocks can be dangerous so do take care.
 And don’t worry about the “men only” sign.
 The rules were changed a good few years ago.

 Haven't got a car?
+Don't want to join a tour!
 Not to worry!
 You can still make the most of Dublin and the surrounding areas.

 Here are the day trips from Dublin that are best by train: